Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 43

-5. In the dialog box, enter a Start Date Time (e.g., Mon, Dec 11, 2017, 5:12 PM) and an End Date Time (e.g., Mon, Dec 11, 2017, 10:10 PM),
-   and hit **Add** to save your log.
+5. In the dialog box, technician enters a Start Date Time (e.g., Mon, Dec 11, 2017, 5:12 PM) and an End Date Time (e.g., Mon, Dec 11, 2017, 10:10 PM) and a description, and hits **Add** to save his time log.

 Edit/Delete a Time Log:
 -----------------------

-1. Go to the :ref:`Details View <change-details-view>` of the Change.
+1. A technician goes to the :ref:`Details View <change-details-view>` of the Change.

-2. Scroll down to **Time Log** tab and click on it.
-You can view all your logs under the tab.
+2. Scrolls down to **Time Log** tab and clicks on it.
+Technician can view all his logs under the tab.

 .. _cmf-44:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/change-management/CM-44.png
     :align: center
     :alt: figure 44

-3. Perform edits using the Edit Icon adjacent to a log.
-Alternatively, you can delete them using the Delete Icon.
+3. Technician edits using the Edit Icon adjacent to a log.
+He can delete them using the Delete Icon.

 .. _cm-managing-tasks: